AllenCompSci/Musical-Guacamole/README.md

 ## Week 10

 @since we don't wanna convert from graphics2D to libgdx just to use tilemaps for wall collision detection, we decided to just get the individual pixels color

+$finished options screen-went back to old research over getting each individual pixel color (SEE WEEK 5)